GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Experiments

+Beyond the standard FedSGD setting, we further evaluate GDBR's efficacy under the FedAvg protocol, which allows clients to perform multiple local optimization steps before communicating updates.
+We test a local-update configuration where the victim client executes 1, 2, or 4 local SGD steps before sharing model updates.
+In this scenario, GDBR aims to reconstruct the complete set of labels utilized throughout all local updates from the shared updates.
+This experiment, conducted using auxiliary data, is intended to assess whether multi-step local updates can mitigate the proposed attack.

+As shown in Table~\ref{tab:local_updates}, local multi-step updates do not eliminate label leakage.
+On MNIST/LeNet, GDBR preserves high class-level recovery across all local steps and learning rates, with 90.5-98.5\% ClsAcc, while InsAcc decreases from around 81-83\% at one local step to 62-67\% after multiple steps.
+On CIFAR-10/VGG11, GDBR remains strong for moderate local-update settings, reaching 69.0\% InsAcc and 97.5\% ClsAcc at two local steps, although a larger learning rate with four steps degrades instance-level recovery.
+On SVHN/AlexNet, instance-level recovery is more sensitive as local updates increase, but class-level leakage remains substantial.
+Overall, FedAvg-style local updates can reduce exact instance-level recovery in some aggressive settings, but they do not remove the class-level label leakage exploited by GDBR.

-\subsection{Performance against Defense Mechanisms}
+\subsection{Performance Against Defense Mechanisms}

+We finally evaluate the robustness of GDBR against additional defense mechanisms.
+We consider two representative defense mechanisms widely discussed in the federated learning literature: \emph{gradient pruning} and \emph{noise perturbation}.
+These defenses aim to reduce the information leakage from shared gradients by either sparsifying them or injecting random noise.
+Specifically, we assess GDBR's performance under varying pruning thresholds (e.g., 0.4, 0.6, 0.8, 0.9) and noise scales (e.g., 0.01, 0.05, 0.1, 0.2) to simulate different levels of gradient obfuscation.

+For gradient pruning, elements of the gradient whose magnitude falls below a given threshold are set to zero, thereby removing weak signals that could be exploited for label inference.
+For noise perturbation, Gaussian noise is added to the gradients, with the standard deviation scaled according to the specified noise level, simulating differential privacy-like randomization.

-Finally, we evaluate the performance of GDBR against two defense mechanisms: gradient pruning and noise perturbation.
-We compare the performance of GDBR with different gradient pruning thresholds and noise perturbation scales, as shown in Fig.~\ref{fig:grad_defense}.
-The results demonstrate that the performance of GDBR deteriorates significantly under a high pruning threshold (e.g., $\ge$0.9) or a high noise scale (e.g., $\ge$0.2).
-Notably, the Resnet18 model trained on CIFAR-100 is more sensitive to noise than the other models.
-This increased sensitivity is caused by the accumulation of noise in deducing the gradient w.r.t. $\mathbf{a}_k$ in the penultimate layer.
-According to $\nabla\mathbf{a}_k = \langle \nabla\mathbf{W}_k, \mathbf{W}_k \rangle_\text{F} \oslash \mathbf{a}_k$, the noise in $\nabla\mathbf{W}_k$ is amplified by the Frobenius inner product.
-Overall, GDBR can still recover the labels with high accuracy under moderate defense mechanisms, highlighting the necessity of developing more robust defense strategies.
+As illustrated in Fig.~\ref{fig:grad_defense}, GDBR exhibits substantial resilience under moderate defense configurations.
+However, its performance undergoes a significant decline when confronted with aggressive pruning (e.g., $\geq 0.9$) or intensive noise injection (e.g., $\geq 0.2$).
+Notably, the ResNet-18 model trained on CIFAR-100 appears disproportionately susceptible to additive noise compared to other architectures.
+This heightened sensitivity is primarily attributed to the accumulation and amplification of stochastic perturbations during the derivation of gradients for $\mathbf{a}_{k}$ in the penultimate layer.
+According to $ \nabla\mathbf{a}_k = \langle \nabla\mathbf{W}_k, \mathbf{W}_k \rangle_\text{F} \oslash \mathbf{a}_k, $ noise present in $\nabla\mathbf{W}_k$ is magnified by the Frobenius inner product, thereby increasing its disruptive impact on the recovered features.